-Students are classified as "Southern Baptist," "other (non-SBC) Baptist," or "non-Baptist" based on the church membership information they provide the seminary at the time of their admission.
+Students are classified as "Southern Baptist" or "non-Southern Baptist" based on the church membership information they provide the seminary at the time of their admission.
 This denominational status is used to determine the tuition rate the student will pay.
 A student's denominational status will not change unless the student joins a church of a different denomination.
-If a student changes church affiliation he/she must report this change on a new Local Church Membership Certification form and return it to the Registrar's Office by Friday (4 pm) of the first week of each semester in order for the tuition rate to be reflected in the current semester.
-Students must certify each semester in the matriculation process that they still retain membership in a Southern Baptist church in order to receive the SBC discounted rate.
+If a student changes church affiliation he/she must report this change on a new Local Church Membership Certification form and return it to the Registrar's Office by the first day of the semester or term in order for the tuition rate to be reflected in the current semester.
 The burden of reporting this information is on the student, not Midwestern.